Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 Note that we also had to change Baz to a forward reference since it will not be defined at runtime under the `TYPE_CHECKING` conditional.

+Another reason to use `TYPE_CHECKING` is to hide importing types which are needed only for type annotations and are costly to load at runtime.
+Types imported from `typing` or `typing_extensions` do not need to be put under a `TYPE_CHECKING` conditional.

 ### Use TypeVar for generic type hinting

 `TypeVar` is a generic type which can be bound to a specific type with each usage.
 Common usage might be to have the